 Video Of The Sneaker

 Prom night and graduation are just around the corner.
 These sneakers will be nice for the special occasion.
-Are you planning these upon release???
+Are you planning to cop these upon release???
 What are your overall thoughts on these???
 Have any comments and questions?
 Leave them below, and I will help you out.
 Stay tuned for more future sneaker updates.
 Also, make sure to subscribe if you haven’t already.